What is Sales Training? A Complete Guide to Sales Training Success

 6. Learn by doing

 Practice.
 Practice.
-Practice: It’s so critical that practice and learning by doing is the cornerstone of your sales training program.
+Practice: It’s so critical that practice and learning by doing are the cornerstone of your sales training program.
 Activity-based learning is the secret sauce that high-impact sales organizations are using.

 7. Make learning fun and engaging

-In this keynote, by Melissa Regan, a very accomplished enablement practitioner, we learn how to make learning and enablement fun and engagement.
-Melissa uses a role-specific programs for BDRs as an example.
+In this keynote by Melissa Regan, a very accomplished enablement practitioner, we learn how to make learning and enablement fun and engaging.
+Melissa uses role-specific programs for BDRs as an example.

 8. Reinforce with ongoing training and sales coaching by front-line managers

 Running a sales training for a day, a few days or a week without a reinforcement strategy is a guarantee that the revenue outcomes you want won’t happen.
-Space out your training into smaller bite-sized learning sessions that happen over weeks and months.
-Your sales teams need time to process the training and then apply to real customer conversations.
+Space out your training into smaller bite-sized learning sessions that happen over weeks and months so your sales teams can process the training and then apply it to real customer conversations.
+Then, get the sales team back together to discuss what’s working and what’s not working.

 The reinforcement magic happens when sales teams come back together to discuss what’s working and what’s not working.
 Reinforcement by sales coaches and sales managers is the key to success with sales coaching programs.

-We’re depending on front-line managers to do more sales coaching and sales training in their weekly team m eetings and one-on-ones to boost sales performance.
-Sales enablement teams should build more templates and playbooks to enable and empower managers with guidance and to arm sales managers with guidance to develop their teams and reinforce go-to-market priorities with relevant and practical sales training.
+We’re depending on front-line managers to do more sales coaching and sales training in their weekly team meetings and one-on-ones to boost sales performance.
+Sales enablement teams should build more templates and playbooks to enable, empower, and arm sales managers with guidance to develop their teams and reinforce go-to-market priorities with relevant and practical sales training.

 9. Validate training is applied in sales calls and sales conversations